DigonIO/scheduler/doc/pages/examples/asyncio.rst

     >>> schedule.cyclic(delta, foo)
     scheduler.asyncio.job.Job(...CYCLIC...datetime.timedelta(seconds=600)...foo...0,...)

-If a customized event loop is required, the second example can be taken into account.
+.. note:: The first example does not require to import ``asyncio``.
+This only changes once a custom event loop is used.

+To initialize the |AioScheduler| with a user defined event loop, use the `loop` keyword
+argument:

 .. code-block:: pycon